flenniken/statictea/docs/messages.md

     "You can only assign a user function variable to the u dictionary.",
-    """Invalid html place, expected "body", or "attribute".""", "The variable is not a dictionary.", "Specify f or a function variable.", "The variable is not a list.", "Expected a variable name without dots."]
+    """Invalid html place, expected "body", or "attribute".""", "The variable is not a dictionary.", "Specify f or a function variable.", "The variable is not a list.", "Expected a variable name without dots.", "Invalid parseMarkdown type, expected lite or inline."]
 ~~~

 # WarningData